NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 Welcome to the NativeScript & Angular 2 getting started guide 📚.
 In this hands-on tutorial, you’ll build a cross-platform iOS and Android app from scratch.

 > **IMPORTANT**: NativeScript’s Angular integration is in beta.
-Refer to [this guide’s appendix](#chapter8.0) for a list of known issues that may affect you while going through this tutorial.
+If you run into any issues completing this guide, please log those issues on our [nativescript-angular GitHub repo](https://github.com/NativeScript/nativescript-angular/issues).

 ### What is NativeScript?
 What is Angular 2?